 "The Coronado" – Algodones to Corrales – 9 ½ miles – 3 - 3 1/2 Hours of River Time

-As the Rio Grande passes through Rio Rancho and Corrales, the river slowly widens, braiding into multiple channels as it meanders through seemingly endless cottonwood Bosque.
-Although these adventures are quite close to the sprawling development of greater Albuquerque, it's a surreal wilderness experience on the water, as the east bank is dominated by the Sandia Pueblo lands, while the west bank is dominated by Rio Rancho Open Space and the protected Corrales Bosque preserve.
+As the Rio Grande passes through Corrales, the river slowly widens, braiding into multiple channels as it meanders through seemingly endless cottonwood Bosque.
+Although these adventures are quite close to the sprawling development of greater Albuquerque, it's a surreal wilderness experience on the water, as the east bank is dominated by the Sandia Pueblo lands, while the west bank is dominated by the protected Corrales Bosque preserve.

 Numerous islands and sandbars along the way offer multiple options to break for a snack or a refreshing swim.
 Approaching Alameda, the Rio spills into numerous narrow channels, winding its way through several small islands, providing a tropical wetlands feel.
-Songbirds and waterfowl are plentiful in this section, and the views and sense of solitude are remarkable.
-This is a very mellow float trip with few sections of fast moving water.
+Recognized by the National Audubon Society as an Important Bird Area, songbirds and waterfowl are plentiful in this section, and the views and sense of solitude are remarkable.

 - "The Bosque" - Corrales to Alameda – 8 1/2 miles – 3 Hours of river time